svelte-add/svelte-add/projects/svelte-add/README.md

 - You have to want _all_ the functionality a template includes—no more, no less.

-  `svelte-add` has app initializers that let you select the exact integrations wanted: `npm init @svelte-add/vite --with typescript+tailwindcss` (**NOTE: This is not implemented yet.**)
+  `svelte-add` has app initializers that let you select the exact integrations wanted: `npm init @svelte-add/kit --with typescript+tailwindcss`

 - You have to fall back on following a third party tutorial that could be outdated or take a lot of work to add things missing from that template.

-  `svelte-add`'s "tutorials" are one step: `npx svelte-add graphql-server`
+  `svelte-add`'s "tutorials" are one step: `npx svelte-add@latest graphql-server`

 - You have to rely on the maintainer keeping the template updated as the tools it uses change and the official Svelte app template it was built on changes.

   `svelte-add`'s app initializers are always built on top of the latest version of the official Svelte app templates.
 Of course it still needs to be maintained as tools change (like Tailwind JIT or the future rewrite of mdsvex), but because it is in a central location and contributed to by many people, problems are found quickly, and fixes are for everyone—not just one specific template.

-By the way, you currently need to be on [the latest version of Node 14 or 16](https://github.com/svelte-add/svelte-add/issues/41) to use `svelte-add`.

 ## 🪄 Built-in integration adders